top of page

 Tiredness - I've expended all my energy OR have me and my pain over extended myself.

-These are questions that I don't have the answer to, but I'd like you to think about.
+These are questions for which I don't have the answer, but I'd like you to think about.

 Ø Is your brain making you tired?